rackerlabs/technical-blog/_posts/2014-07-02-spinning-up-your-first-instance-on-rackspace-private-cloud.markdown

 To ping the OpenStack Instance you created above, run `nova list` to obtain the IP address assigned to your OpenStack Instance (I'm going to use __10.240.0.100__ as an example), then run `ip netns exec qdhcp-24cc7957-ee4b-4395-bb5b-c6d509b9db77 ping 10.240.0.100`.
 Because you added a rule to the __default__ Neutron Security Group to allow ICMP, you should have a successful ping.

 To SSH into your OpenStack Instance run `ip netns exec qdhcp-24cc7957-ee4b-4395-bb5b-c6d509b9db77 ssh ubuntu@10.240.0.100`.
-Because you added a rule to the __default__ Neutron Security Group to allow SSH, you should be able to login to the OpenStack Instance (for this to work you will need to put the SSH private key on your workstation into __/root/.ssh/id_rsa__ on the controller1 node and also run `chmod 600 /root/.ssh/id_rsa` on the controller1 node).
+Because you added a rule to the __default__ Neutron Security Group to allow SSH, you should be able to log in to the OpenStack Instance (for this to work you will need to put the SSH private key on your workstation into __/root/.ssh/id_rsa__ on the controller1 node and also run `chmod 600 /root/.ssh/id_rsa` on the controller1 node).

 What's Next
 -----------